Africa Afya Healthcare

 3. Standardized Healthcare Service Delivery

-4. Historical Performance + Realistic Projections
+4. Historical Performance paired with Realistic Projections

-5. Strong Operations over Improvisation
+5. Strong Operations over Constant Improvisation

-The Reality Check
+The Baseline Reality

 Published 8th June 2025